Fraga

 Fraga (/es/; /ca/) is the main town of the comarca of Bajo Cinca (Baix Cinca) in the province of Huesca, Aragon, Spain.
 It is located by the river Cinca.
 According to the 2014 census, the municipality has a population of 14,926.

 King Alfonso I of Aragon died at its walls in 1134 while trying to capture it during the Battle of Fraga.
 It was eventually taken from the Moors by the Count Ramon Berenguer IV of Barcelona in 1149.

 The local language, called Fragatí, is western Catalan.
+The city was known in Arabic as أفراغة (Afrāghah).